 After relocating to the UK in 2000, Vivien performed Mimi (La Boheme), Fiordiligi (Cost fan tutte), Countess Almaviva (Le nozze di Figaro) and Michaela (Carmen) with regional companies touring the UK, Europe and Japan.
 For fifteen years these engagements were combined with regular contracts performing within the chorus of English National Opera.

 Drawing on her professional background, in 2018 Vivien completed an M.Sc. at the Centre for Performance Science.
-Her PhD research examines the professional practices, training and development of opera singers.
+Drawing on some of her key dissertation findings around elite singers’ subjective experience of negotiating opera performance challenges, Vivien’s doctoral research examines the role embodiment process and interpretative practices engaged by the principal singer in the production rehearsal period.
 Vivien’s PhD studies are generously funded by a London Arts & Humanities Partnership grant, supported by the RCM.

 Faculties / departments: Research